-- (I) Professional Ethics: With the exception of Virginia Rule of Professional Conduct 3.6 (the subject of which is covered by Local Criminal Rule 57.1), the ethical standards relating to the practice of law in criminal cases in this Court shall be Section II of Part Six of the Rules of the Virginia Supreme Court as it may be amended or superceded from time to time. - (J) Courtroom Decorum: Counsel shall at all times conduct and demean themselves with dignity and propriety.
+- (H) Withdrawal of Appearance: No attorney who has entered an appearance in any criminal action shall withdraw such appearance, or have it stricken from the record, except on order of the Court and after reasonable notice to the party on whose behalf said attorney has appeared. - (I) Practicing Before Admission or While Disbarred or Suspended: Any person who, before admission to the bar of this Court or during any disbarment or suspension, exercises any of the privileges of a member of the bar of this Court, or who pretends to be entitled so to do, shall be guilty of contempt of court and subject to appropriate punishment therefor. - (J) Professional Ethics: With the exception of Virginia Rule of Professional Conduct 3.6 (the subject of which is covered by Local Criminal Rule 57.1), the ethical standards relating to the practice of law in criminal cases in this Court shall be Section II of Part Six of the Rules of the Virginia Supreme Court as it may be amended or superseded from time to time. - (K) Courtroom Decorum: Counsel shall at all times conduct and demean themselves with dignity and propriety.
 When addressing the Court, counsel shall rise unless excused therefrom by the Court.
 All statements and communications to the Court shall be clearly and audibly made from a standing position at the counsel table or, if the Court is equipped with an attorney's lectern, from a standing position behind the lectern, facing the Court or the witness.
 Counsel shall not approach the bench unless requested to do so by the Court or unless permission is granted upon the request of counsel.